-The Urbanist is led by a core staff of eight members.
+The Urbanist is led by a core staff of four members.
 But a number of members also strongly support many of the organization’s ongoing activities through local advocacy and publication.
 Many of our readers and supporters have also stepped up to provide their thoughts and expertise, often through one-off pieces, on wide ranging topics like public space, social welfare, transportation, land use and zoning, economics, and much more.
 But, our typical lineup of content comes from organizational staff and regular contributors.
 If you’re interested in sharing your skills as a contributor or editor, learn how you can contribute and let us know.

 Owen Pickford, Executive Director

 Owen does servicing and consulting for a software company to pay the bills.
 He spends the majority of his free time learning and writing about urban policy.
 Owen started grassroots advocacy in 2004, organizing over 400 volunteers in 3 counties for a presidential campaign.
 Since then he’s continued volunteering for political organizations, cycling and transit groups.
 Owen primarily follows and writes about housing issues.
 Follow him @pickovven or send him an e-mail.

 Stephen is an urban planner with a passion for promoting sustainable, livable, and diverse cities.
 He advocates for smart policies, regulations, and implementation programs that enhance urban environments by committing to quality design, accommodating growth, providing a diversity of housing choices, and adequately providing public services.
 Stephen primarily writes about land use and transportation issues.
 Follow him @safesler or send him an e-mail.

 Ben Crowther, Policy and Legislative Affairs Director